 The Results: Will Streamlined Pharma Trials Cut Costs?

-At the heart of challenges facing pharma trials is a shortage of qualified patients who are willing to not only participate initially, but continue participating in trials.
-Each of the solutions above help lessen the effects of this problem, but there is still currently no end-to-end market leader in the space.
-Considering the costs involved, this is likely to change over the next five years, with more and more companies offering solutions to capitalize on the booming pharma drug development market.
+At the heart of challenges facing biotech companies and pharma trials is a shortage of qualified patients who are willing to not only participate initially, but continue participating in trials.
+Each of the solutions above help lessen the effects of this problem.
+That said, there is still currently no end-to-end market leader in the space.
+Considering the costs involved, this is likely to change over the next five years.
+We’ll likely see more and more companies offering solutions to capitalize on the booming pharma drug development market.